JGill636/JGill636/README.md

 ## Hi there, I'm Jaskaran Gill 👋

 I'm a rising senior studying Computer Science at the University of Maryland, College Park.
-I have internship experience at Booz Allen and NASA, and some of my interest areas are Full stack devolpment and AI/ML!
+I have internship experience at Booz Allen and NASA, and some of my interest areas are Full stack development and AI/ML!

 - 🌱 I’m currently looking for software engineering and AI/ML roles feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jaskaran-gill123/)